aaronjones111/prebellico/README.md

 #### 100% Passive Network Reconnaissance Tool

 ## Challenge your assumptions
-When attacking, auditing or defending modern internal networks intelligence is everything.
-Understanding the environment can be the difference between successfully penetrating, or defending, the target environment.
+When attacking, auditing, or defending modern internal networks, intelligence is everything.
+Understanding the environment to the best possible degree can be the difference between successfully penetrating, or defending, the target environment.

 Over the years, internal audit and testing engagements have been operating on various assumptions within switched networks, often driving engagement execution methods.

 But what if these assumptions were wrong?

-What if programs and network gear didn't always do what it's supposed to do?
+What if programs and network gear didn't always do what they're supposed to do?

 What if we could utilize the idle time; the off-hour pauses; the days, sometimes weeks, that exist between deployment and engagement execution; to understand the network and reclaim wasted time?